 - Observance of a religious holiday,

-- Medical visits,
+- Medical appointment,

 - Other circumstances that cause reasonable concern to the parent/guardian for the student’s safety or health,

-- Other situations beyond the control of the student such as court appearances,
+- Other situations beyond the control of the student such as court appearances

-- Other reasons approved by the Superintendent or designee.
+- Other reasons approved by the Superintendent or designee

 Unexcused Absence: Absences for any other reason may be considered unexcused.
 An unexcused absence is defined as an absence from school for a reason other than those listed above as an Excused Absence and/or an absence not authorized by the student’s parent/guardian or the Superintendent or designee.